willidad/wk-charts/tasks.md

 Tooltip markers on stacked area charts are not correctly positioned

-Tooltip markers do not snap to data values anymore
+Fix: 1554895 Tooltip markers do not snap to data values anymore

 TODO